 The carpet beetle larvae start to feed as soon as they hatch.
-They are carrot shaped and heavily covered with setae, especially on their posterior end.
-The number of instars differ from 5–11 and in some cases reach up to 20.
+They are carrot-shaped and heavily covered with setae, especially on their posterior end.
+The number of instars differs from 5–11 and in some cases reaches up to 20.
 Larvae of the black carpet beetle Attagenus megatoma may grow up to ½ inch (12 mm) and be yellow to brown in color.
 Other types of carpet beetle are regularly 1/4 to 1 inch (6 to 25 mm) long and covered with dark setae.
 Certain species have distinctive tufts of setae extending from their posterior end.
 These beetles are attracted to soiled fabrics and crevices where dead insects may serve as a food source.
 The larvae of the carpet beetle are often referred to as “woolly bears” or “buffalo moths”.

 Behavior, Diet & Habits